dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 #### Resolve duplicates

-If it is not possible to eliminate duplicates in the serialization process, then <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.TrackGraph%2A?displayProperty=nameWithType> provides a way to handle this.
+If it is not possible to eliminate duplicates in the serialization process, then <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.TrackGraph*?displayProperty=nameWithType> provides a way to handle this.
 TrackGraph works like `Add`, `Attach` and `Update` except that it generates a callback for every entity instance before tracking it.
 This callback can be used to either track the entity or ignore it.
 For example:

 <!--
         public static void UpdatePostsFromJsonWithIdentityResolution(string json)